+Turnstone is a small, locally-owned environmental consulting firm.
+We help our clients protect and manage shared natural resources with solutions that are practical, forward thinking, and built on a foundation of good science.
+We are passionate, motivated, and team-oriented professionals who all started as seasonal field technicians ourselves and now strive to be leaders in the wildlife field.
 Turnstone is currently hiring multiple field biologists and field crew leaders to conduct surveys for the marbled murrelet, a threatened species of seabird that nests primarily in coastal old growth forests.
 These positions are considered full-time seasonal.
 Surveys will be on federal, state and private lands in Oregon.
 Marbled murrelet surveys follow an exacting protocol, and surveyors will be required to work independently during pre-dawn hours in remote areas.
 The work involves extensive travel, hiking off-trail in the dark (occasionally long distances), navigating forest terrain, and enduring regular periods of inclement weather.

-One or more positions will be located in southern Oregon, in or around the Coquille area.
+Coquille Position(s): One or more positions will be located in southern Oregon, in or around the Coquille area.
 These positions require especially frequent strenuous physical activity, including extensive backcountry hiking in steep and brushy terrain and regular backcountry camping.
 Ideal candidates for these positions will be extremely comfortable working in the woods on their own and have a high level of physical fitness.
 Due to the nature of these positions, salaries will range from $2550-$3250, depending on experience.

 Applicants should have a completed B.S. degree in wildlife biology or a closely-related field.
 A minimum of one year of field experience is strongly preferred.
 Marbled murrelet experience is not required if the applicant has strong field skills, basic bird identification skills, and an interest in avian biology.
 A portion of the daily work is pre-dawn and can be physically and mentally demanding.
 An ideal candidate will possess all of the following characteristics: